-In a similar vein, within the framework of resolution measures taken in accordance with the provisions of the newly adopted Banking Law, the Resolution Authority of the NBB may under certain conditions impose a transfer of all or part of the assets and/or liabilities of the Issuer to (a) a bridge institution (instrument van de overbruggingsinstelling/instrument de l'établissement-relais), (b) a specially created asset management vehicle (instrument van afsplitsing van activa/instrument de séparation des actifs), or (c) another acquirer (instrument van verkoop van de onderneming/instrument de cession des activités) (Article 255 and the following of the Banking Law).
+In a similar vein, within the framework of resolution measures taken in accordance with the provisions of the Banking Law, the Resolution Authority of the NBB may under certain conditions impose a transfer of all or part of the assets and/or liabilities of the Issuer to (a) a bridge institution (instrument van de overbruggingsinstelling/instrument de l'établissement-relais), (b) a specially created asset management vehicle (instrument van afsplitsing van activa/instrument de séparation des actifs), or (c) another acquirer (instrument van verkoop van de onderneming/instrument de cession des activités) (Article 255 and the following of the Banking Law).
 Such transfer may include the Special Estate.
 In such event, the rights of the Covered Bondholders will be maintained and transferred together with the cover assets that form the Special Estate.
+It can however not be guaranteed that any such transfer has no adverse effect on the value of the Covered Bonds.

-(13) Other Cover Pool Creditors and subordination
+Other Cover Pool Creditors and subordination

-The Conditions provide, in accordance with the Belgian Covered Bonds Legislation, that certain other creditors of the Issuer also have recourse against the Special Estate.
-These include the Representative, any Hedging Counterparty, any Liquidity Facility Provider and the Cover Pool Administrator as well as the Other Cover Pool Creditors (as defined in Condition 1 (Interpretation)).
+The Conditions provide, in accordance with the Belgian Covered Bonds Legislation, that the Other Cover Pool Creditors (as defined in Condition 1 (Interpretation)) also have recourse against the Special Estate.
+These include the Representative, any Hedging Counterparty, any Liquidity Facility Provider and the Cover Pool Administrator as well as the Other Cover Pool Creditors (each as defined in Condition 1 (Interpretation)).

 Moreover, in accordance with the Post Event of Default Priority of Payments and the Early Redemption Priority of Payments (see Condition 9 (Priorities of Payments) the claims of the Covered Bondholders may be subordinated to the claims of the Representative, the Cover Pool Monitor, the Cover Pool Administrator and the Other Cover Pool Creditors and will rank pari passu with the claims of any Hedging Counterparty and any Liquidity Facility Provider (subject to certain exceptions).

 As a result, it is possible that none or only part of the proceeds of the Special Estate are applied in satisfaction of amounts due and payable to the Covered Bondholders which may result in a loss to Covered Bondholders.